 All the information provided for every piece is transferable to an infinite number of piano works, therefore building solid practical methods for tackling different styles and genres.

-This book could be used by a plethora of students; adults returning to this pursuit (it could be useful for study on your own or whilst learning with a teacher), teenagers (or anyone of any age!) who fancy a progressive course with a variety of music (it could be used alongside piano exam preparation too), and piano teachers may find it a beneficial selection of repertoire to use with adult students in particular (several piano teaching friends have already started using Book 1 for this purpose).
+This book could be used by a plethora of students; adults returning to this pursuit (it could be useful for study on your own or whilst learning with a teacher), teenagers, or anyone of any age, who fancies a progressive course with a variety of music, and it could be used alongside piano exam preparation too.
+Piano teachers may find it a beneficial selection of repertoire to use with adult students in particular.

-The pages are well laid out (see above) and are designed with ‘Tips’ and ‘technique’ box-outs (the books are published by one of the world’s leading music publishing houses, Schott), and I hope it’s an easy to use course, inspiring pianists to rekindle their love for the piano.
+The pages are well laid out (see above) and are designed with ‘tips’ and ‘technique’ box-outs; the books are published by one of the world’s leading music publishing houses, Schott.
+I hope it’s an easy to use course, inspiring pianists to rekindle their love for the piano.

 You can find out more here, watch my taster videos by clicking on the links below, and order your copy from many outlets worldwide, including:

 ‘These books are well-presented and contain plenty of sound and helpful advice for restarters.’